punyeeta/PDC-Shonget-Lab-Exercises/Lab-Act-2/README.md

   - Inter-process communication via Queue
   - Process cleanup

-**Why Multithreading Wins Here:**
-1. **Task Nature**: Our GWA calculation is trivial (one division), making it I/O-bound (printing results)
-2. **Low Computation**: Not enough CPU work to benefit from true parallelism
-3. **Memory Sharing**: Threads share memory, avoiding data copying
-4. **Creation Overhead**: Creating 1000 threads is much faster than 1000 processes

-**When Would Multiprocessing Win?**
-If each grade calculation involved heavy CPU work (e.g., complex statistical analysis, encryption, image processing), multiprocessing would eventually become faster as the computation time would outweigh the process creation overhead.
+**Explanation**
+Multithreading performs better in this case mainly because the task itself is very light.
+The GWA computation only involves a simple division, and most of the time is spent on I/O operations such as printing results.
+Since threads share the same memory space, there is little overhead from data sharing, and context switching between threads is relatively fast.
+Although Python’s GIL limits true parallel execution, it does not significantly affect performance here because the task is not CPU-intensive.

+While, multiprocessing would be more efficient if each grade computation required heavy CPU processing, such as complex mathematical operations or data analysis.
+In such cases, the longer computation time would compensate for the overhead of creating separate processes and managing inter-process communication, allowing multiprocessing to take advantage of multiple CPU cores.

 ### 5. Which method is better for CPU-bound tasks and which for I/O-bound tasks?

-**CPU-Bound Tasks → Multiprocessing**

-CPU-bound tasks spend most time doing computations:
-- Mathematical calculations
-- Data processing and transformations
-- Image/video processing
-- Encryption/compression
-- Machine learning training

-**Why Multiprocessing:**
-- Bypasses the GIL by using separate Python interpreters
-- Utilizes multiple CPU cores simultaneously
-- Achieves true parallel execution
-- Linear speedup possible (2 cores ≈ 2x faster)

-**I/O-Bound Tasks → Multithreading**

-I/O-bound tasks spend most time waiting for external resources:
-- File reading/writing
-- Network requests (API calls, web scraping)
-- Database queries
-- User input

-**Why Multithreading:**
-- Much lower overhead than processes
-- Threads share memory space (efficient)
-- GIL is released during I/O operations
-- Can handle thousands of concurrent connections
-- Perfect for concurrent I/O operations

-**Our GWA Calculator:**
+**CPU-bound tasks** are better handled using multiprocessing because they spend most of their time performing computations such as mathematical operations, data processing, or model training.
+Multiprocessing allows the program to fully use multiple CPU cores and avoids the limitations of the GIL, resulting in faster execution for computation-heavy workloads.

+On the other hand, **I/O-bound tasks** are more suitable for multithreading since they mostly involve waiting for operations like file access, network requests, or user input.
+Multithreading works efficiently in these cases because threads can run while others are waiting, and the GIL is released during I/O operations, improving overall responsiveness.

-Our task is **I/O-bound** (printing output), so multithreading is more appropriate and faster.
+In the case of our GWA Calculator, the task is primarily I/O-bound due to input and output operations, making multithreading the more appropriate and efficient choice.

-**Quick Decision Guide:**
-- Waiting for things (network, disk, user) → **Multithreading**
-- Computing things (math, processing) → **Multiprocessing**
-- Both? → **AsyncIO** or hybrid approach

 ### 6. How did your group apply creative coding or algorithmic solutions in this lab?